-Showering with the heater not working is bad enough, how much more diving in cold water?
-This may sound awful to you but for passionate divers, the freezing temperature is just one of the challenges of the craft which makes it more exciting.
+Showering with the heater not working is bad enough, so how much worse is diving cold water?
+This may sound awful to you but for passionate divers, the freezing temperature is just one of the many challenges of the craft which makes it more exciting.
 But they also know the potential risk that comes with it.
-For fellow divers, though most of you probably have diving insurance (and if you don’t you should definitely click here), here are some tips that can help make the diver easier and safer.
+For fellow divers though, most of you probably have diving insurance (and if you don’t you should definitely click here), here are some tips that can help make your dives easier and safer.

 - Gear Up

 Never face a battle without your weapon.
-It’s a cliché but a smart advice.
-If you know you’re planning a diving trip and you know it freezing out make sure you get your specific equipment for cold-water dive.
-Regulators should be maintained and regularly services, hoods and gloves are a must, and heated undergarments will be your new best friend.
+It’s a cliché but smart advice.
+If you know you’re planning a diving trip and you know it freezing out, make sure you get the specific equipment for cold-water dive.
+Regulators should be maintained and regularly serviced, hoods and gloves are a must, and heated undergarments will be your new best friend.
 Don’t underestimate hypothermia.

 - Plan Carefully

 Just because you already have your weapons doesn’t mean you can just jump into the water!
-You also have to plan about what could possibly go wrong down there and think of how to deal with them.
+You also have to plan about what could possibly go wrong down there and think of how to deal with it.
 Diving insurance is great but it’s better if you come out in one piece and nothing happens to you.
-Increased surfaced air consumption, proper handling of free-flowing regulator and air-sharing drills, knowing how to do mask clearing and removal, and being aware of the signs of hypothermia and knowing when to call the dive are few things to start planning around.
+Increased surface air consumption, proper handling of free-flowing regulators and air-sharing drills, knowing how to do mask clearing and removal, and being aware of the signs of hypothermia and knowing when to call the dive are a few things to start planning around.

 - Let Your Body Take Its Time Adjusting To The Temperature